5/6-5/7 27th Annual Interdisciplinary Stroke Course: New and Changing Practices

 The Shirley Ryan AbilityLab is recognized by the New York State Education Department’s State Board of Physical Therapy as an approved provider of physical therapy and physical therapist assistant continuing education.
 This course has been approved by the New York Physical Therapy Board for 13 Contact Hours (0.5 hours pre-work & 12.5 hours live).

-The Shirley Ryan AbilityLab (P0609-11/30/2022) is approved as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
+The Shirley Ryan AbilityLab (P0609-11/30/2022) is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

 This CNE is being offered for 13.0 contact hours of continuing nursing education.

 The Shirley Ryan AbilityLab is registered by the State of Illinois to sponsor continuing education programs for social workers.
 This program will award 11.5 CEU.